 The idea behind the rationing equilibrium is that no bank can profitably deviate from its loan policy by raising the probability with which it accepts loan applications, in spite of the presence of rationing: the frequency with which competitors accept applications in equilibrium is such that no bank can gain by changing its lending probability.
-The reason why no bank can deviate by charging a rate below the monopoly level is that it anticipates that it will not be receive seniority by the entrepreneur with sufficiently high probability.
+The reason why no bank can deviate by charging a rate below the monopoly level is that it anticipates that it will not receive seniority by the entrepreneur with sufficiently high probability.

-Indeed credit rationing becomes the only possible equilibrium outcome in region C, where moral hazard is most severe, both $\phi$ and $\sigma$ being highest: the fraction of surplus that borrowers can steal is so large and collateral value is so volatile that opportunistic lending may not be deterred, even by charging the monopoly rate.
+Indeed credit rationing becomes the only possible equilibrium outcome in region C, where moral hazard is most severe, both φ and σ being highest: the fraction of surplus that borrowers can steal is so large and collateral value is so volatile that opportunistic lending may not be deterred, even by charging the monopoly rate.
 We show that in region C there are equilibria with stochastic rationing (where the entrepreneur does not receive credit with certainty) as well as an equilibrium with market freeze, where no lending occurs.
-However, in this region the repayment structure of these rationing equilibria differs from that of region B: now, three different contracts are offered in equilibrium, two of them charging "usurious repayments" ( $r^U$ and $\underline{r}$ ) above the monopoly level, and the other requiring the monopoly repayment.
-The usurious rates differ across banks: $\underline{r}$ is the lowest repayment that allows a junior bank to make zero profits when funding the large project, while $r^U$ is the maximum that an entrepreneur who already borrowed at the monopolistic rate can pledge without defaulting in the good state.
-As shown in the Appendix, $r^U = (1 - \phi) y_L + 1 + \sigma - y_S > r^M = y_S$ .
+However, in this region the repayment structure of these rationing equilibria differs from that of region B: now, three different contracts are offered in equilibrium, two of them charging "usurious repayments" (r^U and r) above the monopoly level, and the other requiring the monopoly repayments.
+The usurious rates differ across banks: r is the lowest repayment that allows a junior bank to make zero profits when funding the large project, while r^U is the maximum that an entrepreneurs who already borrowed at the monopolistic rate can pledge without defaulting in the good state.
+As shown in the Appendix. $r^{U} = (1 - \phi)y{L} + 1 + \sigma - y{S} > r^{M} = y{S}$.
 Summarizing: